 Neville and David

-The titles of these two Gouache and Oil Pastels Prints, by Emirates Professor David Allbrook, represent the changing nature of a citizen advocacy relationship.
+The titles of these two Gouache and Oil Pastels Prints, by Emeritus Professor David Allbrook, represent the changing nature of a citizen advocacy relationship.
 David was a citizen advocate for Neville through the Citizen Advocacy Eastern Suburbs office in Perth, WA, from 2000 to 2014.